total-typescript/total-typescript-book/book-content/chapters/12-the-weird-parts.md

 export type Track = typeof Track;
 ```

-We now have two entities being exported with the same name: one is a constant, and the other is a type.
-This allows `Track` to serve as both when we go to use it in another file.
+We now have two entities being exported with the same name: one is a value, and the other is a type.
+This allows `Track` to serve as both when we go to use it.

 Pretending we are in a different file, we can import `Track` and use it in a function that only plays "Mambo No. 5":